 - DO YOU HAVE A PRINCIPLE RESIDENCE EXEMPTION?
-Having a principle residence exemption saves you approximately $18.00 in actual property tax per $1,000 of taxable value.
+Having a principal residence exemption saves you approximately $18.00 in actual property tax per $1,000 of taxable value.
 You must own and occupy the property to qualify.

-2018 Capped Value Formula is as follows:
+2021 Capped Value Formula is as follows:

-- WHY YOUR ASSESSMENT CHANGED.
+WHY YOUR ASSESSMENT CHANGED.
 The assessor recalculates the value of property every year.
 This area provides a general explanation of why the assessment changed.
 Even if you haven’t made any changes to your property in the past year, your assessment will likely change to reflect the current real estate market within your neighborhood.